ClickHouse/clickhouse-docs/docs/en/guides/developer/deduplicating-inserts-on-retries.md

 ## How insert deduplication works

-When data is inserted into ClickHouse, it is split data into blocks based on the number of rows and bytes.
+When data is inserted into ClickHouse, it splits data into blocks based on the number of rows and bytes.

 For tables using `*MergeTree` engines, each block is assigned a unique `block_id`, which is a hash of the data in that block.
 This `block_id` is used as a unique key for the insert operation.
 If the same `block_id` is found in the deduplication log, the block is considered a duplicate and is not inserted into the table.